was born out of frustration with the hierarchical nature of file systems

 The 'New tag' messages let you know that you have created new tags, which makes it easy to notice mispellings:

-$ tmsu tag spring.mp3 music mp3
+$ tmsu tag spring.mp3 music mp3 folk

 $ tmsu tag winter.mp3 umsic mp3

-New tag 'umsic'
+tmsu: New tag 'umsic'

-But it's ok!
+But it's OK!
 We can fix this with the merge command, merging the accidentally created umsic tag into the existing music tag:

 $ tmsu merge umsic music